niplav/site/pickup_reports.md

 We both got a glass of water, and carried on making out.
-After maybe 5 minutes, I physically picked her up and carried her into my room (her remarking on it when seeing my dumbbells — I had earlier stressed the importance of [exercise in my life](./exercise_log.html)).
+After maybe 5 minutes, I physically picked her up and carried her into my room (her remarking on it when seeing my dumbbells—I had earlier stressed the importance of [exercise in my life](./exercise_log.html)).
 We carried on making out, and nothing else happened that night.